55+ Resources for Supporting Immigrant and Refugee Communities

 This organization of law students and lawyers develops and mobilizes assistance for refugees, providing legal aid to displaced people and safeguarding their legal rights.

-National Conference of State Legislatures: Immigration Law Database
+National Conference of State Legislatures: Immigration Legislation Database

 National Conference of State Legislatures (NCSL) maintains a database of laws and adopted resolutions related to immigration and immigrants in all 50 states and the District of Columbia.